In early 2011, our family took a trip to the Franklin Institute in Philadelphia to see a special exhibit on the life and work of Leonardo da Vinci.

 So does Sarah; in fact, when I started working on this post, that was what she said I had to be sure to tell everyone to go and do!

-The museum is designed more for slightly younger children than Sarah, but she still had a great time with some of the more advanced exhibits, like the “build an earthquake-resistant building” one you can see her working at here.
+The museum is designed more for slightly younger children than Ashar, but she still had a great time with some of the more advanced exhibits, like the “build an earthquake-resistant building” one you can see her working at here.

 She also loved learning about the museum’s namesake, da Vinci, and his dream to build a 24-foot-tall horse sculpture.
 You wouldn’t think this would be an architectural feat, but it truly was.